epsi-rns/epsi-rns.github.io/_posts/code/2018/2018-01-24-telegram-bot-loop-bash.markdown

 ### Preparation

-Before You begin, you need to get a telegram bot token
+Before You begin, you need to get a telegram bot token.

-*	Subscribe to @botfather, in your telegram.

-*	Make a /newbot, in @botfather.

-*	Save your token, somewhere in your notebook.
+It is already discussed in previous article.

 -- -- --